PedroAlhambra/Innova-n.org-NEOCORE-NEODIALECTICA-NEODIALECTIC/README.md

 ## Talent Architecture — YQ™ & Neodialectic Genius Detection

 The NEOCore™ public layer acknowledges two fundamental concepts related to human creative capability.
-These concepts do NOT reveal internal mechanisms of SAN-π™, NNC-π™, or any π-layer process; they belong solely to the conceptual public vocabulary of Innova_N.
+These concepts do NOT reveal internal mechanisms;
+they belong solely to the conceptual public vocabulary of Innova_N.

 ### YQ™ — The Creative Sensor
 YQ™ (YellowQuasar) denotes the public-facing metaphor for the system’s